 |Nutritional Guidelines (per serving)|

-Some people like to roll these in vanilla sugar while they are still hot, but I prefer them rolled in confectioners' sugar.
-It looks like they've been dusted with freshly fallen snow -- so perfect for Christmas!
+Some people like to roll these in vanilla sugar while they are still hot, and yet others prefer them rolled in confectioners' sugar—it looks like they've been dusted with freshly fallen snow, which is so perfect for Christmas.

 - 8 ounces butter (room-temperature)

 - 5 tablespoons sugar

 - 2 cups almonds (or hazelnuts, finely chopped)

 Gather the ingredients.